RobinTournemenne/matREPLab/README.md

 If matREPLab works on your environment, you don't need to install ```MATLAB engine for Python R2016b+``` contrary to these two other contributions, and you don't lose the debugging capabilities (dbstop is still working).

-Usefull not well known Matlab function:
+Usefull not well known Matlab functions:
 ---------------------------------------

 To see variables in workspace: